 The final component of this course reflects on the dangers of ignoring, or being unaware, of the legal constraints concerning the critical area of human resources that has been very costly in litigation for some agencies.
 Discussion will focus on risk management, 42 USC (1983) actions, EEOC issues, negligent retention, grievance procedures and negotiating with collective bargaining units.
-These legal and liability issues will be explored in some detail through interactive class discussion.
+These legal and liability issues, along with recommendations and strategies from the President’s Task Force on 21st Century Policing report will be explored in some detail through interactive class discussion.

 Course Topics and Areas of Study: